All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 end

-Ruby creates class method, that is, the method that lives in singleton class of the Person class itself, not in Person's instance methods.
+Ruby creates a class method, that is, a method that lives in the singleton class of the class Person, not in Person’s instance methods.

 Therefore: